feliupe/hfchallenge/README.md

 ### How would you e2e test this?

-The approach here would be to test it integrated with other components, simulating the critical application use cases.
+The approach here would be to test it integrated with other components, simulating the critical application use cases and testing against the real api.

-As I couldn't make the scroll behavior work in the unit test I tested the component here.
+As I couldn't make the scroll behavior work in the unit test, I tested it here (e2e).
-I would also here, as mentioned before, mock the api requets, to avoid the hassle of spinning up a server.
+I would also, as mentioned before, mock the api requests, to avoid the hassle of spinning up a server.

 ## Conclusion

-Probably it could've be done better, speacially regarding css.
+Probably it could've be done better, specially regarding css.
 I've put a few arbitrary values in paddings, margins and widths, what I don't like.
 But it was only to make have a acceptable look and feel.
 Right now, I would need more time and thinking to make it more robust.